 You can plan your next event here, or schedule a private tour, or come visit us on a Sunday.
 Otherwise, we have our Ferry Taproom that is open daily 11:30-10 (with awesome lunch specials) just across the water on the Vallejo side of the Mare Island straight at the Vallejo Ferry Terminal.
 From there you can sip a pint and look across the water to see the Coal Shed in all its glory.
-We hope to see you there.